SethWorkPeepsNet/allapitest/README.md

 After all the proper node modules have been downloaded, you will also need the gecko driver for selenium javascript.

-Tests will start when from the directory "node index.js" is typed.
+Tests will start when from the directory "node qa.js" is typed for testing the QA environment and "staging.js" is typed for testing staging environment.

+"Index.js" currently does nothing